aleksaelezovic/edge-node-2.0/packages/PLUGIN_TESTING_GUIDE.md

 # DKG Plugin Testing Guide

-**All plugin submissions must include tests to be accepted.** This guide shows you how to write them quickly and correctly.
+**All plugin submissions should include comprehensive tests.** This guide shows you how to write them quickly and correctly.

 ## Why Testing Matters

 Tests ensure your plugin works reliably and won't break when integrated with other plugins.
 They also make your plugin more trustworthy to the community!
 Don't worry - we've made it simple with copy-paste templates.

-**Testing:** We require 3 minimum test categories for acceptance, but **the more comprehensive your testing, the better!** High-quality plugins with extensive test coverage are more trusted by the community.
+**Testing:** We recommend 3 test categories, with GitHub Actions only validating that Core Functionality tests exist. **The more comprehensive your testing, the better!** High-quality plugins with extensive test coverage are more trusted by the community.

 ## Quick Setup